 Financial abuse against seniors is a chronic problem causing devastation to families who are left to support their elderly loved ones.
 This is not just an anecdotal claim.
 A new survey by Allianz Life Insurance Company of North America has procured some compelling evidence regarding the significant impact of past elder financial abuse cases.

 The company surveyed 1,000 individuals and found that the average caregiver spends $7,000 annually on persons 65 years and older.
 The survey also concluded caregivers spend an average of 10 hours of their own time per week to provide noncash support.
 This includes activities such as delivering meals, driving the seniors to doctor’s appointments and engaging in social activities.

-That’s why Allianz Life and other organizations work to study and assess the current landscape of financial fraud among seniors so that it can be prevented.
+Allianz Life and other organizations work to study and assess the current landscape of financial fraud among seniors so that it can be prevented.
 This starts with acquiring a better understanding of who perpetrates financial abuse against seniors.
-It’s a common misconception that telemarketing, mail and internet scams are responsible for the majority of financial fraud against seniors.
+It is a common misconception that telemarketing, mail and internet scams are responsible for the majority of financial fraud against seniors.
 However, the reality is that over half of financial abuse against seniors is committed by a family member, friend, caregiver or someone the person is familiar with.